Neal Cassady: Travels and death

-During the next year, Cassady's life became less stable, and the pace of his travels more frenetic.
-He left Mexico in May, traveling to San Francisco, Denver, New York City, and points in between.
-Cassady then returned to Mexico in September and October (stopping in San Antonio, on the way to visit his oldest daughter, who had just given birth to his first grandchild), visited Ken Kesey's Oregon farm in December, and spent the New Year with Carolyn at a friend's house near San Francisco.
-Finally, in late January 1968, Cassady returned to Mexico once again.
+For the next year, Cassady's life became less stable, and the pace of his travels more frenetic.
+He left Mexico in May, traveling to San Francisco, Denver, New York City, and other cities.
+Cassady then returned to Mexico in September and October (stopping in San Antonio on the way to visit his oldest daughter, who had just given birth to his first grandchild), visited Ken Kesey's farm in Oregon in December, and spent the New Year with Carolyn at a friend's house near San Francisco.
+Finally, in late January 1968, Cassady returned to Mexico.